- PMP Exam Format & Key Stats

 So yes, the PMP is tough, but it’s designed to ensure only the most capable and ready candidates earn that title.

-PMP test Pass Rate: The Numbers
+PMP Test Pass Rate: The Numbers

 PMI (the certifying body) doesn’t release official pass rates anymore, but based on community estimates and training provider data: